betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 accessing the sources and re-engineering the algorithms in already existing software libraries or simulation codes.

-### The community software ecosystem
+### Community software ecosystems
-Unfortunately mostly disconnected from these efforts, there exists a number of established open source software packages that are developed as collaborative community effort to provide domain scientists with the technology and the tools to realize scientific simulations.
+Unfortunately mostly disconnected from these efforts, there exist a number of established open source software packages that are developed as collaborative community effort to provide domain scientists with the technology and the tools to realize scientific simulations.
-These software packages typically feature a high standard in terms of [software quality and software sustainability](https://xsdk.info/), and serve as the powertrain behind many of the recent research achievements and operational simulation codes.
+These software packages typically feature high standards in terms of software quality and software sustainability (e.g., https://xsdk.info), and serve as the powertrain behind many of the recent research achievements and operational simulation codes.